jvfe/cookiecutter-snekpack/README.md

 - Configuration for [ReadTheDocs](https://readthedocs.org/)
 - A good base `.gitignore` generated from [gitignore.io](https://gitignore.io).
 - A pre-formatted README with badges
-- A pre-formatted LICENSE file with the MIT License (you can change this to whatever you want, though)
+- A pre-formatted LICENSE file with the a choice of open-source licenses (you can change this to whatever you want, though)
 - A pre-formatted CONTRIBUTING guide
 - Automatic tool for releasing to PyPI with `tox -e finish`
 - A copy of the [Contributor Covenant](https://www.contributor-covenant.org/) as a basic code of conduct